July 19, 2019

 Plasma is a yellow liquid component of blood that contains life-saving proteins.
-The proteins in plasma can help to treat a number of rare autoimmune diseases.
+The proteins in plasma can help treat a number of rare autoimmune diseases.
 One such disease is Alpha-1 Antitrypsin Deficiency (Alpha-1).

 In today’s blog, we’ll be unpacking everything you need to know about alpha-1 and the important role plasma plays in treating this disease.

-Causes of Alpha-1
+What are the Causes of Alpha-1 Antitrypsin Deficiency?

 Alpha-1, also known as AAT, is a genetic disorder that is passed down from parents to children when both parents carry abnormal genes.
 An alpha-1 antitrypsin deficiency occurs when mutations in the SERPINA1 gene, a gene that provides instructions for making alpha-1 antitrypsin proteins, occur.